Originally posted on May 19th, 2015 updated July 8th, 2019

 1. You are within the geographical targeting area indicated in campaign settings; check both “target” and “exclude” settings.

 2. Your device type is being targeted.
-If you are on a mobile device and mobile bids are set to -100% in campaign settings you will not see your ads.
-If you are on a PC verify that you don’t exclusively have mobile ads set up in the target ad group.
+For example, if you are on a mobile device and mobile bids are set to -100% in campaign settings you will not see your ads.

 3. You are searching at a time when the campaign is active.
 Check your campaign schedule settings to ensure that you are searching during a time the campaign is active.
 Remember, also, that if you are in a different time zone than the account setting you need to account for the time shift.